GraysonWalaris/Data_Processing/README.md

 1. Each image must be located within the $WALARIS_MAIN_DATA_PATH/Images directory.
 2. The file name for each image in the coco dataset must be the relative path to that image from the $WALARIS_MAIN_DATA_PATH/Images directory.

-You can use the label converter to generate coco datasets from the walaris main dataset, and can write custom scripts to add other images to the coco dataset.
+You can use the walaris label converter to generate coco datasets from the walaris main dataset, and can write custom scripts to add other images to the coco dataset.

 ### Visualizing Dataset